rmbrunet/HttpMock/README.md

 # HttpMock

-Convinient methods to mock HttpClient and HttpMessageHandler.
+Convenient methods to mock HttpClient and HttpMessageHandler.

-The solution consists of a MockingHandler class derived from HttpMessageHandler that returns the expected response from the provided http status codes, response messages, or factory method.
+The solution consists of a MockingHandler class derived from HttpMessageHandler.
+MockingHandler returns a response from the provided http status codes, response messages, or factory methods provided in the constructors.

-It is also included corresponding static "CreateHttpClient" methods to facilitate its use.
+It is also included corresponding static "CreateHttpClient" factory methods to facilitate its use.

-Examples of its use can be found in the Unit Tests, from the simpler one: returning a given HttpStatusCode:
+Examples can be found in the Unit Tests, from the simpler one: returning a given HttpStatusCode:

 ``` C#
 [Theory]